cheapjack/whitcraft/CPD/README.md

 These skillsets can then be passed on to participants and other learners easily often in a way they are unaware of.
 For the past 2 years artist Ross Dalziel hasbeen working with [FACT](http://fact.co.uk/) and the AHRC's (Arts and Humanitites Research Network) [IT as a Utility (ITaaU) Network](http://www.itutility.ac.uk) to explore this area through the [CloudMaker Project](https://github.com/cheapjack/CloudMaker)

-[Whitworth](http://www.whitworth.manchester.ac.uk/) Museum of the Year 2015 have worked with Ross AKA [@cheapjack](httpto develop a Minecraft Pocket Edition Server as a learning resource to allow people to explore a virtual space inside the real space of the gallery.
+[Whitworth](http://www.whitworth.manchester.ac.uk/) Museum of the Year 2015 have worked with Ross AKA [@cheapjack](http:cheapjack.org.uk) to develop a Minecraft: Pocket Edition Server as a learning resource.
+It allows people to explore a virtual game space inside the real space of the gallery.

-Today we are going to explore that resource by building and playing on it and explore the potential of Pocket Edition and have a brief look at other ways of using Minecraft to learn.
+Today we are going to explore that resource by building and playing on it and look at the educational potential of Pocket Edition and have a brief look at other ways of using Minecraft to learn.

 You can find out more and play on the [WhitCraft server here](http://cheapjack.github.io/whitcraft/)